-Procedure for issuing welfare assistance for the purchasing of orthopedic shoes through the Agency for Social Assistance /“Social Assistance” Directorates/
+Procedure for granting social assistance for the purchase of orthopedic shoes, through the RHOC/NHOC.

-2. Medical protocol by a doctor’s commission for orthopedic shoes.
+2. Medical protocol from the LKK for orthopedic shoes.

-– If you have diabetic foot, you must enclose the results from the examinations, performed
+– If you have a diabetic foot, you must apply the tests done

-your endocrinologist, proving the diabetic polyneuropathy or microangiopathy.
+from your endocrinologist demonstrating diabetic polyneuropathy or microangiopathy.

 – one pair of shoes for a period of 12 months for adults;

-– one pair of shoes for a period of 6 months for children, and for adolescents up to 18 years old;
+– one pair of shoes for a period of 6 months for children and adolescents up to 18 years of age;

 – one repair of already received shoes/pair after 6 months;

-– one pair of custom-made insoles for a period of 6 months for adults;
+– one pair of insoles according to an individual measure for a period of 6 months for adults;

-– one pair of custom-made insoles for a period of 3 months for children, and for adolescents up to 18 years old;
+– one pair of insoles according to an individual measure for a period of 3 months for children and adolescents up to 18 years of age.

-THEY ARE DISBURSED EACH YEAR – ONE PAIR OF SHOES PER YEAR FOR PERSONS OVER 18 YEARS, OR TWO PAIRS OF SHOES PER YEAR /ONE EVERY 6 MONTHS/ FOR CHILDREN UNDER 18 YEARS OLD.
+ALLOCATED EVERY YEAR – ONE PAIR OF SHOES PER YEAR FOR PERSONS OVER 18 YEARS OR TWO PAIRS OF SHOES PER YEAR /FOR 6 MONTHS/ FOR CHILDREN UNDER 18 YEARS OF AGE.